L1B – NOAA Polar Orbiter Level 1b Data Set (AVHRR)¶

 NOAA stores 51 GCPs per scanline both in the LAC and GAC datasets.
 In fact you may get less than 51 GCPs, especially at end of scanlines.
 Another approach to rectification is manual selection of the GCPs using external source of georeference information.

-Before GDAL 1.10.2, a maximum of 11 x 20 GCPs were reported.
-This might be unsuitable for correct warping.
-Starting with GDAL 1.10.2, a much higher density will be reported, unless the L1B_HIGH_GCP_DENSITY configuration option is set to NO.
+A high density of GCPs will be reported, unless the L1B_HIGH_GCP_DENSITY configuration option is set to NO.

 Precision of the GCPs determination depends from the satellite type.
 In the NOAA-9 – NOAA-14 datasets geographic coordinates of the GCPs stored in integer values as a 128th of a degree.
 So we can’t determine positions more precise than 1/128=0.0078125 of degree (~28”).
 In NOAA-15 – NOAA-17 datasets we have much more precise positions, they are stored as 10000th of degree.